qddjs/qdd/README.md

 You can get some (very) verbose logging of what's happening inside `qdd` by setting the environment variable `QDD_DEBUG` to `1`.

+You can skip the usage of the cache directory entirely by setting the environment variable `QDD_NOCACHE` to `1`.

 ## Benchmarks

 You can run the benchmarks with `npm run bench`.
 This will run both `npm ci` and